icexmoon/markdown-img/README.md

 > - The token is stored in the `main.config` file in the directory where the program is located.
 You can modify it yourself if you need to, or you can delete the configuration file and run the program again to enter it.
 > - The command parameters of the program will be enriched and refined later.
 > - If the URL returned by the target image bed contains special characters such as Chinese or spaces, and your markdown text editor cannot preview the corresponding image properly, you may need to use URL ENCODE to process it, turn on this function by `pymdimg -u standard`, and regenerate the copy after turning on.
 This feature currently only works with Tencent OSS, because other image beds will not return Chinese URLs.
+> - A copy can be generated using a specified configuration, such as `pymdimg --config normal`, which allows you to use a customized related configuration to complete this task without modifying the current configuration in specific scenarios, such as when you want compression not to apply in this task, or when you use large scale compression.
+See [Function: Backup system configuration] for the specific function of making related configurations.

 ### Restore local gallery from the image bed